stewk033/mario-kart-randomizer/README.md

 # Mario Kart Randomizer

 This application adds a new challenge to the classic Mario Kart game.
-Different categories can be selected or assigned randomly that tells the player which driver, kart, accessories, and race courses to pick.
-This can be useful for either one or two players.
-In the event both players select the same driver, a rock/paper/scissors scenario takes place to determine the winner.
+Different categories can be selected or assigned randomly that tells the player which driver and race courses to pick.
+Player selections will be stored for future reference.
+There is also a nifty music search feature that allows players to listen to their favorite Super Mario music while they play!

 ## User Story